UniLuFS2020-ReplicationSeminar/Groupwork_Camila_Jessica/README.md

 - This folder contains 1 figure.

 - ### **Output**: This folder consists of two files:
 - Report.Rmd file consists of a YAML header, chunks of code surrounded by ``` and texts.
-This file was used to produce a complete report containing text, codes and their outputs but the chunks of code are not accessible in this file.
+This file was used to generate an html file that includes a complete report containing text, codes and their outputs but the chunks of code are not accessible in this file.
-- Report.html is an html file that was generated after saving and knitting our Report.html.
+- Report.html is an html file that was generated after saving and knitting our Report.Rmd.

 - ### **Scr**: This folder consists of four R scripts: